pavanbr593/ipl-match-winner-predictor/README.md

-# IPL Match Winner Predictor
+# IPL Match Winner Predictor 🏏

-This project predicts the winner of an IPL (Indian Premier League) match based on various features such as teams, venue, and toss result.
-It uses a Machine Learning model trained on historical IPL data and provides a web interface for user interaction.
+A machine learning-based web application that predicts the **winner of an IPL match** based on input conditions such as teams, venue, and toss winner.

-A simple web interface allows users to select match parameters and get real-time predictions.
+This project uses historical IPL data and a Decision Tree Classifier (CART model) to predict match outcomes.
+It features a Flask-powered web interface for easy interaction.

+---

+## 📌 Features

+- Predicts match outcome based on selected parameters.
+- Cleaned and preprocessed IPL dataset.
+- Trained CART (Decision Tree) model.
+- Simple web interface using HTML/CSS + Flask.
+- Encoded categorical data using label encoders.
+- Deployable as a standalone web app.

+---